 Day 7: Today is largely a travel day, although we will offer a pre-breakfast trip nearby to look for Eastern Chat-Tanager.
-We’ll then head east to Santo Domingo for a beachside lunch, and then continue on to Sabana de la Mar, on the Bay of Samaná.
-We’ll have a good chance of encountering the local Ashy-faced Owl near our hotel in case we failed to locate it the night before.
+We’ll then head east to Santo Domingo for a beachside lunch, continuing on to Sabana de la Mar, on the Bay of Samaná.
+We’ll have a good chance of encountering Ashy-faced Owl near our hotel in case we failed to locate it during our time in the Southwest.
 The hotel here is a real treat, with rushing streams all around the grounds, dried leaves impressed into the stucco walls, and wonderful patios.
 Night near Sabana de la Mar.

 Day 8: For our last morning we plan to search for the critically endangered Ridgway’s Hawk.
 This formerly widespread species is now extremely local and infrequently seen.
 By this time of year, adults are usually engaged in nest building, and we hope to have a nest site pinned down.
 Getting there will likely involve a relatively short but sometimes steep walk—well worth it for the chance of seeing this wonderful raptor at its nest!
 In the flowering trees we should also see Hispaniolan Oriole, and we often encounter Ruddy Quail-Doves in the forest understory.
-If time and conditions allow, we may also take a boat trip out into the bay and around the many limestone islets, stopping to look for White-crowned Pigeons, Hispaniolan Parrots, and various waterbirds.
+If time and conditions allow, we may also take a boat trip out into the bay and around the many limestone islets, stopping to look for White-crowned Pigeons, Hispaniolan Parrots,nesting Magnificent Frigatebirds and various waterbirds.
 In the afternoon we’ll drive back to Santo Domingo.
 Night in Santo Domingo.